mkr-infinity/Guide-to-unlock-Bootloader/README.md

-### This is the begainer guide to unlock bootloader by Kaif😇. <br> If u don't have any knowledge about this don't worry i will explain each step from beginning.
+ - This is the begainer guide to unlock bootloader.
+ - If u don't have any experience in this don't worry i will explain each step from beginning.

   <br>

   >[!NOTE]
 >This guide is for Lenovo, but logic is same depending on your device unlocking the bootloader may be different you can refer to internet.

-### If you find anything wrong feel free to create an issue.

 ## Requirements
 👉 Need a Laptop💻/Pc🖥️ or Any other device👨‍💻(to run commands).
-- Mandatory(ADB+Fastboot Drivers Installed).
+- Mandatory(ADB+Fastboot Drivers Installed in laptop).
 <br>👉 Having a way to restore♻️ stock if any device bricks📲 occurs.
 <br>👉 A data cable that supports fastboot mode.(generally original will support).